 Before the group had to get into the police van, the Slovenian police took their backpacks, electronic devices, scarfs, and jackets from them.
 The respondent described that the scent of the car was horrible, as it had the smell of vomit from other people.
 The windowless police car was only equipped with two benches, which meant that people had to sit on the floor.
-Due to the reckless driving style, the group members fell over each other.
+Due to the reckless driving style, the group members fell over each other and collided.

-“They act like we know nothing, we are not human, we are not nothing, we have the lowest culture.
+“They act like we know nothing, we are not human, we are nothing, we have the lowest culture.
 They are like this, you know.
 When they sit in the car, they were just looking down at us.
 What is their behavior?
 I don´t know.”

 The group members were taken to the police station, where they took fingerprints and pictures of them.
 Furthermore, they had to pay a fee of 380 euros, because they crossed the border irregularly.
 According to the officers, this is the rule in Slovenia.